Skip to main content

 These student questions became two research projects, led by the students in collaboration with faculty and external practitioners: TRIP (Teaching, Research, and International Policy) and AidData.
 The outcomes were game-changing: students worked alongside faculty as equal participants in the research process, learning through research in ways that cannot be replicated in the classroom, and the data collected and analyzed in these projects had clear policy relevance, generating interest beyond the university.

+A barbecue in front of GRI's old HQ.
 As these initial projects grew, the student-faculty teams realized their approach to research needed a home that could support externally funded projects led by collaborative teams of undergraduate students and faculty researchers.
-In 2008 Mike Tierney and Sue Peterson established that home (originally called the Institute for the Theory and Practice of International Relations, it was rebranded in 2018 as the Global Research Institute).
+In 2008 Mike Tierney and Sue Peterson established that home: Originally called the Institute for the Theory and Practice of International Relations, it was rebranded in 2018 as the Global Research Institute.
 The Institute’s directive was to enhance W&M’s teaching and research profile by investing in student-faculty research teams that create new knowledge and make a difference in the world.
-Those two research projects have become nine (we now call them “labs”), and ITPIR became GRI.

 Since the Institute’s founding in 2008, over 50 unique external partners have invested more than $70 million in GRI.
 Today, more than 60 faculty and staff and over 200 students conduct applied research with project collaborators such as the Bill & Melinda Gates Foundation, the Carnegie Corporation of NY, the William & Flora Hewlett Foundation, the World Bank, U.S. Department of State, U.S. Agency for International Development, U.S. Department of Defense, the United Nations, among others.